rachel170/tp/docs/DeveloperGuide.md

 ##### Design Considerations: How to implement Card Mode Commands

-**Alternative 1 (current choice):** Implement logic of card-level operations in FlashNotes
+* **Alternative 1 (current choice):** Implement logic of card-level commands in FlashNotes
-* Pros:
-    * Easy to implement as all logic is implemented in FlashNotes.
+    * Pros: Easy to implement as all logic for card-level commands is implemented in FlashNotes.
-* Cons:
-    * Deck class does not know when the flashcards are modified.
+    * Cons: Deck class does not know when the flashcards are modified.

-**Alternative 2:** Implement logic of card-level operations in Deck
+* **Alternative 2:** Implement logic of card-level operations in Deck
-* Pros:
-    * Deck can modify its own cards.
+    * Pros: Deck can modify its own list of flashcards.
-* Cons:
-    * Need to redesign Flashcard list to be a composition of Deck.
+    * Cons: Need to redesign the list of flashcards to be a composition of Deck.